Governor General’s Gold Medals

 Three (3) gold medals are available at the University of Toronto.

-NEW: All nominees for the GG Gold Medals will automatically be assessed for eligibility by the Graduate Awards Office, with recipients/nominees selected by the SGS Awards Committee for the following awards:
+REVISED: All nominees for the GG Gold Medals will automatically be assessed for eligibility by the Graduate Awards Office, with recipients/nominees also being selected by the SGS Awards Committee for the following awards:

-• CGS/ProQuest Distinguished Dissertation Awards – two nominees to Council of Graduate Schools for two $2,000 prizes for doctoral dissertations making significant contributions to the fields of biology and life sciences or humanities and fine arts.
+• CGS/ProQuest Distinguished Dissertation Awards – two nominees to Council of Graduate Schools (CGS) for two $2,000 prizes for doctoral dissertations that represent original work and make an unusually significant contribution to the fields of Mathematics, Physical Sciences and Engineering, and Social Sciences.
 Fields of study awarded rotate every other year.

-• NAGS Master’s Thesis and Doctoral Dissertation Awards – two nominees to Northeastern Association of Graduate Schools (NAGS) for $1,000 prize for outstanding master’s thesis (Arts & Humanities) or doctoral dissertations (Social Sciences & Education).
+• NAGS Master’s Thesis and Doctoral Dissertation Awards – two nominees to Northeastern Association of Graduate Schools (NAGS) for $1,000 prize for outstanding master’s thesis (Agricultural, Biological & Health Sciences field for Jan.
+2025 submission) or doctoral dissertations (Arts & Humanities field for Jan.
+2025 submission).
 Fields of study awarded rotate every five years.

 Eligibility